san francisco web design

 Another view of the cylinder barrel with the head removed.
 This is as far as you need to go if you are replacing a head gasket or have other work to do on the cylinder head.
 In my case this was to Helicoil a stripped thread which isn't accessible with the head in place.

-Ideally, you should now check the valve clearances and, if any adjustments are necessary, fit the correct shims to bring the clearances within specifiaction.
+Ideally, whilst you have the head on the bench, fit the camshafts and check the valve clearances and, if any adjustments are necessary, fit the correct shims to bring the clearances within specification.
+There is a guide to adjusting the valve clearances here,

 At this stage it is worth checking the rear cam chain guide where the tensioner pushes against it.
 Check the "punch" mark as the guide can sometimes get damaged at this point.